SAYEDALISINA93/TinyCInSwift/TINY_GRAMMAR.md

 # TINYC Language Grammar Documentation
 ## Introduction
 This documentation outlines the grammar specification for the TINYC programming language.
-TINYC is a simplified variant of the C programming language designed for educational purposes.
+TINYC has similarities with the C programming language but has its own rules and regulations.
 The grammar rules provided below define the syntax of TINYC.

 ## Grammar Notations
 The following notations and operators are used in this grammar specification: